Strengthening Political Processes Through Technical Assistance

 Structure and content

-The aim of the course is to deepen theoretical and practical expertise on electoral technical assistance by providing participants with knowledge and practical skills that are applicable to the daily functioning of technical assistance to Election Observation Missions.
+The aim of the course is to deepen theoretical and practical expertise on electoral technical assistance by providing participants with knowledge and practical skills that are applicable to the daily functioning of technical assistance field missions.

 The course covers the following core themes:

-the dynamics of a politically closed context (case study)
+- the dynamics of a politically closed context (case studies)

-the practical application of the challenge of biometry (case study)
+- the practical application of the challenge of biometry (case studies)

 Methodology and coordination

-The technical assistance training course is coordinated by Demetrio Lazagna and tutored by election experts Eric des Pallières, Elisa La Gala, Maria Teresa Mauro and Ronan Mc Dermott, whose pluriannual experience in this field will guide participants throughout the various sessions.
+The Technical Assistance training course is coordinated by Demetrio Lazagna and tutored by various experts, whose plurennial experience in this field will guide participants throughout the various sessions.
 Their competence will ensure academic quality and consistency of instruction throughout the course and will provide guidance in identifying and responding to participants’ needs while actively coordinating with and managing the interventions of other lecturers and experts.